BogdanSaf/Group24-TP2/README.md

 5)Now Run the file AceMobilesApplication.java inside JavaApp/AceMobiles/src/main/java/Group24/AceMobiles.
 6)A login page will show up.
 For Username it's the email of the of the admin you created and password is the password before encryption

 Well done!
 The Admin Website should now be working too.
-Here you are able to edit,delete and add new users,products,employess and the ability to check or
+Here you are able to edit,delete and add new users,products,employess and the ability to check or edit orders.
+The changes will be reflected on the main website (Laravel)